CloudLabs-MCW/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

 ### Task 1: Moving the codebase to a GitHub repo

-1. Login to [GitHub](https://github.com) with your account.
+1. Login to [GitHub](https://github.com) with your account, if you don't have an account create with signup option from the same page.
 Select the New button positioned on top of the repositories list.
 As an alternative you can [navigate to the new repository site here](https://github.com/new).

     ![GitHub.com Landing page is shown.
 New button to create a new repository is highlighted.](media/github-new-repo.png "GitHub new repo")